NamDinhRobotics/proSLAM/README.md

 ---
 6) press `[Esc]` to terminate the system prematurely` (in an input or output window)

 ---
+7) to see the raw system performance simply launch srrg_proslam without any parameters other than the input dataset:

+    rosrun srrg_proslam srrg_proslam_app 00.txt

+---
 ### Pre-formatted datasets ###